 Anyone who has spent time with cats knows how they love to find their way inside boxes: cardboard, plastic, wooden, plush—any type of box will do.
-But why do they love their boxes so?
+But why do cats love boxes so much?
 There’s actually a scientific explanation behind the magnetic attraction between cats and boxes, according to the folks at WIRED.

 Natural Predatory Instincts